-• An additional MOS is provided because that the calculations were done with a daily Fe average instead of the 30-day average.
+• The calculations were done with a daily iron average instead of the 30-day average.

 Seasonal Variation

 Seasonal variation is implicitly accounted for in these TMDLs because the data used represents all seasons.

 Critical Conditions

 The reductions specified in this TMDL apply at all flow conditions.
 A critical flow condition could not be identified from the data used for this analysis.